ec-blaster/pyMagicSwitchbot/doc/MagicSwitchBot_API.md

 | ---- | ---- | ---- | --------------------------- |
 | 0x05 | 0x08 | 0x02 | [Time] [SwitchStatus] |

-The parameter `Time`is a byte value (from 1 to 48) that specifies the amount of time (in multiples of 5 minutes) that the device will wait before executing the state switch.
+The parameter `Time` is a byte value (from 1 to 48) that specifies the amount of time (in multiples of 5 minutes) that the device will wait before executing the state switch.
 The maximum scheduled time is 240 minutes (4 hours).

-The parameter `SwitchStatus`can be one of the following values:
+The parameter `SwitchStatus` can be one of the following values:

 * 0x00: Switch Off.
 * 0x01: Switch On
-* 0x02: Toggle the current state.
+* 0x02: Push and retract.

-For example: If you want to switch on the device in half an hour, you specify `Time`with the value 0x06 and `SwitchStatus`with the value 0x01.
+For example: If you want to switch on the device in half an hour, you specify `Time` with the value 0x06 and `SwitchStatus` with the value 0x01.

 ### Response